-Audit Committee /Meetings Attended
+Audit Committee

+Meetings Attended/

+Number of

-Name of Members Eligible to attend
+Name of Members meeting(s) held

 Directors

 Mr. Jen Shek Voon 2/2

 Mr. Lo Peter 2/2

-Mr. Wang Jincheng
+Mr. Wang Jincheng 2/2

-The Audit Committee is satisfied with their review of the auditor's remuneration, the independence of the auditor, Deloitte Touche Tohmatsu ("DTT"), and recommended the Board to re-appoint DTT as the Company's auditor for the year 2021, which is subject to the approval of shareholders at the forthcoming AGM.
+The Audit Committee is satisfied with their review of the auditor's remuneration, the independence of the auditor, Deloitte Touche Tohmatsu ("DTT"), and recommended the Board to re-appoint DTT as the Company's auditor for the year 2022, which is subject to the approval of shareholders at the forthcoming AGM.

-The Company's interim results for the period ended 30 June 2020 and annual results for the year ended 31 December 2020 have been reviewed by the Audit Committee, which opined that applicable accounting standards and requirements have been complied with and that adequate disclosures have been made.
+The Company's interim results for the period ended 30 June 2021 and annual results for the year ended 31 December 2021 have been reviewed by the Audit Committee, which opined that applicable accounting standards and requirements have been complied with and that adequate disclosures have been made.